-Overdue accounts will be assigned late fees: \$25 if payment is late more than 4 business days, \$40 if payment is late more than 7 business days; accounts over one month due will be sent to an outside collection agency and a 25% collection fee as well as attorney fees (if necessary) will be assigned.
+Overdue accounts will be assigned a late fee of \$40.00; accounts over one month due will be sent to an outside collection agency and a 25% collection fee as well as attorney fees (if necessary) will be assigned.

 We accept Cash, Check, all major credit cards.
-Please note that 3.5% surcharge fee will be added for all credit card payments.
+Please note that 4.5% surcharge fee will be added for all credit card payments.